New Feature Request

 A NFR is a short document explaining how a new feature request must be submitted, how it can be implemented, and how it can help core developers and others to understand and implement it.

-- If the feature is already implemented in other frameworks, a short explanation of how that was implemented and its advantages
+A NFR contains: * Suggested syntax * Suggested class names and methods * A description detailing the usage * How it can benefit the framework and the community * If the feature is already implemented in other frameworks, a short explanation of how that was implemented and its advantages

 To send a NFR you do not need to provide Zephir or C code or develop the feature.
 New Feature requests explain the goal of the intended implementation and start a discussion on how best to implement it.